 You’ve been saving hard and now you have a big pot of cash to spend on travelling the world.
 But how on earth do you manage your money when hopping from country to country?
 How do you access it cheaply and safely?
 What if something goes wrong?
 How do you stop yourself running out of cash halfway around the world?

-We’ve put together this detailed guide to managing money when travelling to help answer these questions, using our own four years travel experience together with advice from other long term travellers from around the world.
+We’ve put together this detailed guide to managing money when travelling to help answer these questions, using our own nine years travel experience together with advice from other long term travellers from around the world.

 Open a Bank Account with No or Low International Fees